The quest for realism.

 So what does MonoPulse do?

-Our holy grail is impulse integrity.
+The MonoPulse holy grail is impulse integrity.
 We use only two high-quality drive units, closely spaced, correctly offset to millimetre accuracy, and with special crossover electronics, to give a single impulse wave-front, accurate to within the 3mm detectable by our ears.
-On the Model A, we also acoustically isolate the HF units separately on the quarter-inch rolled-steel surrounds, preventing intermodulation from the main cabinet, and giving further purity of response.

 MonoPulse hi-fi loudspeakers can improve any system.
 The impulse accuracy means that they can create a sound stage even if placed wide apart.
 It can be a dramatic effect - and shows that if positioned conventionally, the sound stage will be superior.
 Everything is better – but unplugged style recordings are the most changed.
 In a musical sense, the human voice is the instrument we are most familiar with – and full of sharp-edged impulses from our imperfect vocal cords.
 We can tell if that sound has been messed around – or notice the difference if it has not.